 - Sign in for already registered customers

-- Guest checkout for anyone does not wish to create an account
+- Guest checkout for anyone who does not wish to create an account

 - Account register for new customers